MariamIssah/mlp_summative/README.md

 3. Ensure the data directory structure is in place:

-   - `data/train/` - Training images organized by class
+   - `data/train/` - Full training images organized by class (used locally)
-   - `data/validation/` - Validation images organized by class
+   - `data/validation/` - Full validation images organized by class (used locally)
+   - `data/train_min/` - Lightweight subset for cloud retraining demos
+   - `data/validation_min/` - Lightweight subset for cloud retraining demos
    - `data/test/` - Test images organized by class

+   Use `python scripts/create_min_dataset.py --train-count 40 --val-count 12` to regenerate the minimal subset if needed.

 4. Ensure model files are present in the `models/` directory:
    - `best_model.h5` - Trained model file